CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/Using-ifupdown2-on-Ubuntu.md

 9. Examine the "Depends" and "Conflicts" lines from the installed `ifupdown2` package.

     <pre>root@host# grep -A 34 "Package: ifupdown2" /var/lib/dpkg/status<br />Package: ifupdown2<br />Status: install ok installed<br />Priority: optional<br />Section: admin<br />Installed-Size: 595<br />Maintainer: Ubuntu Developers <ubuntu-devel-discuss@lists.ubuntu.com><br />Architecture: all<br />Version: 1.0~git20151029-1<br />Replaces: ifupdown<br />Provides: ifupdown<br /><span style="color:red;">Depends: python:any (>= 2.7.5-5~), init-system-helpers (>= 1.18~), python-argcomplete, python-ipaddr</span><br />Suggests: python-gvgen, python-mako<br /><span style="color:red;">Conflicts: ifupdown</span><br />Conffiles:<br />/etc/default/networking/networking.default 76a6935f125a8db5cbcddee1d422fc81<br />/etc/init.d/networking 703fab9e50c7c539efc6e1ce6b9c7633<br />/etc/network/ifupdown2/addons.conf c39be66aa58f59b4343c9dc6541043fe<br />/etc/network/ifupdown2/ifupdown2.conf 85fd2d75c77c6b68438a16888ae08510<br />Description: Network Interface Management tool similar to ifupdown<br /> ifupdown2 is ifupdown re-written in Python.
 It replaces ifupdown and provides<br /> the same user interface as ifupdown for network interface configuration.<br /> Like ifupdown, ifupdown2 is a high level tool to configure (or, respectively<br /> deconfigure) network interfaces based on interface definitions in<br /> /etc/network/interfaces.
 It is capable of detecting network interface<br /> dependencies and comes with several new features which are available as<br /> new command options to ifup/ifdown/ifquery commands.
 It also comes with a new<br /> command ifreload to reload interface configuration with minimum<br /> disruption.
 Most commands are also capable of input and output in JSON format.<br /> It is backward compatible with ifupdown /etc/network/interfaces format and<br /> supports newer simplified format.
 It also supports interface templates with<br /> python-mako for large scale interface deployments.
 See<br /> /usr/share/doc/ifupdown2/README.rst for details about ifupdown2.
-Examples<br /> are available under /usr/share/doc/ifupdown2/examples.<br /> Original-Maintainer: Roopa Prabhu <roopa@cumulusnetworks.com><br /> Homepage: https://github.com/CumulusNetworks/ifupdown2</pre>
+Examples<br /> are available under /usr/share/doc/ifupdown2/examples.<br /> Original-Maintainer: Roopa Prabhu <roopa@nvidia.com><br /> Homepage: https://github.com/CumulusNetworks/ifupdown2</pre>

 10. **Optional:** At this point you need to amend the package manager's understanding of the dependencies and conflicts for the `ifupdown2` package.
 This requires two very precise edits to the `/var/lib/dpkg/status` file.
-To ensure that those edits produce the desired changes, first confirm that that the two find-and-replaces that you will perform in Step 11 will each only have one instance to replace.
+To ensure that those edits produce the desired changes, first confirm that the two find-and-replaces that you are performing in Step 11 each only have one instance to replace.

         root@host# grep -c "Conflicts: ifupdown" /var/lib/dpkg/status
         1